-Paper: Procurement documents include a variety of forms and instructions, such as bids, contracts, invoices, and purchase orders.
-These are all necessary for cost-effectively conducting business.
-Procurement documentation is generally maintained at the organization level so that it can be found for reference and auditing purposes.
+Paper: Procurement essential paperwork includes a variety of forms and instructions, such as bids, contracts, invoices, and purchase order creation.
+These are all essential paperwork for cost-effectively conducting business.
+Procurement procedural paperwork is generally maintained at the organization level so that it can be found for reference and auditing purposes.

 Procurement ensures business optimization, which helps them connect with the best suppliers at competitive prices.
-Here is a seven-step procurement process that businesses use to create plans for executing their procurement activities:
+Here are the seven stages of the procurement cycle that your procurement department might use to create plans for executing their procurement activities.

-The first step of the procurement cycle is entirely internal.
+The first stage of the procurement cycle is entirely internal.
 By definition, this is where stakeholders within your organization define a need that should be filled.

-Procurement teams can gather the information required to find acceptable vendors and start dialogues through this inquiry and elaboration.
-For instance, procurement teams can make wise decisions based on factors like identifying the number of necessary user licenses, characteristics that are deemed to be non-negotiable, and so on.
+Your procurement department can gather the information required to find acceptable vendors and start dialogues through this inquiry and elaboration.
+For instance, your procurement team can make wise decisions based on factors like identifying the number of necessary user licenses, non-negotiable characteristics, etc.